-I consider the Chase Sapphire Preferred Card to be one of the most well-rounded cards out there, and also one of the best cards for beginners, given that it has a low annual fee, good return on spending, excellent perks, and has a generous welcome bonus.
+I consider the Chase Sapphire Preferred Card to be one of the most well-rounded cards out there, and also one of the best cards for beginners, given that it has a low annual fee, good return on spending, excellent perks, and a generous welcome bonus.
+Arguably some of the temporary perks make this card more valuable than ever before.

-The Sapphire Preferred has a sign-up bonus of 60,000 Ultimate Rewards points after spending $4,000 within three months.
-This bonus was increased earlier this year, as previously the card offered a bonus of 50,000 Ultimate Rewards points.
+The Chase Sapphire Preferred has a welcome bonus of 60,000 Ultimate Rewards points after spending $4,000 within three months.

 As I’ll explain below, there are ways to get way more value out of the points than that.